tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 You decided to start a FinTech consultancy firm, and you want to make the difference by working on projects with high social impact in local communities.
 You just won your first contract to help one of the biggest credit unions in your area.
 They want to create a tool that helps their members enhance their financial health.
 The Chief Technology Officer (CTO) of the credit union, asked you to develop a prototype application to present a demo in the next credit union assembly.

-The credit union board wants to allow the union's members to assess their monthly personal finances, and also be able to forecast a reasonability good retirement plan based on cryptocurrencies, stocks, and bonds.
+The credit union board wants to allow the union's members to assess their monthly personal finances, and also be able to forecast a reasonably good retirement plan based on cryptocurrencies, stocks, and bonds.

 In this challenge, you will use all the skills you have learned until now, focusing on using APIs as part of the technical solution.

 You will create two financial analysis tools using Jupyter notebooks.
-The first will be a personal finance planner that will allow user to visualize their savings composed by investments in shares and cryptocurrencies to assess if they have enough money as an emergency fund.
+The first will be a personal finance planner that will allow users to visualize their savings composed by investments in shares and cryptocurrencies to assess if they have enough money as an emergency fund.

 The second tool will be a retirement planning tool that will use the Alpaca API to fetch historical closing prices for a retirement portfolio composed by stocks and bonds and then run Monte Carlo simulations to project the portfolio performance at 30 years.
 You will then use the Monte Carlo data to answer questions about the portfolio.